FAQ's for our Charter School in Muncie, Indiana

 • If necessary, students will be required to work in the office until parents are notified and able to bring alternative clothing for the student to wear for the remainder of the day.

 As a public school, Inspire Academy accepts all students regardless of disability and will provide the necessary supports to students with special education needs to ensure that they are successful at Inspire.
+In order to help us prepare our team to support your child’s unique needs, we ask that you share the current Individual Education Plan with our enrollment specialist as soon as possible upon completion of the Enrollment Application.

 All the teachers at Inspire Academy are licensed by the state of Indiana.
-Many of our teachers are graduates of Ball State University’s Teacher’s College which often ranks nationally as one of the best teacher’s college in the country.

 Kindergarten Muncie Indiana | Middle School Muncie Indiana | Student Asking Question